cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-table-as.md

 ## Parameters

-GLOBAL | LOCAL
+GLOBAL | LOCAL`**

-:   Ignored for compatibility.
+Ignored for compatibility.
 These keywords are deprecated; refer to [CREATE TABLE](/docs/sql-statements/sql-stmt-create-table.md) for details.

-TEMPORARY | TEMP
+TEMPORARY | TEMP`**

-:   If specified, the new table is created as a temporary table.
+If specified, the new table is created as a temporary table.
 Refer to [CREATE TABLE](/docs/sql-statements/sql-stmt-create-table.md) for details.

 **`UNLOGGED`**

 If specified, the table is created as an unlogged table.
 Refer to [CREATE TABLE](/docs/sql-statements/sql-stmt-create-table.md) for details.

-IF NOT EXISTS
+IF NOT EXISTS`**

-:   Do not throw an error if a relation with the same name already exists; simply issue a notice and leave the table unmodified.
+Do not throw an error if a relation with the same name already exists; simply issue a notice and leave the table unmodified.

 **`table_name`**